nebula-orchestrator/docs/docs/api.md

 ```

 # Prune unused images on all device
-Prune unused images on all devices running an app that matches the app_name passed to the request path
+Prune unused images on all devices

  **request**